Science-Bird/ScienceBirdTweaks/README.md

 - Light switches on maps like Rend, Adamance, and Artifice will have no effect
 - Configurable blacklists of what kinds of lights/parent objects should be excluded from the blackout routine.
 - Configurable ship floodlight properties during a blackout (brightness, angle, etc.).
+- Configurable behaviour of the sun (either excluding it from blackout or making it the only thing affected by blackout)
 - Highly optimized performance (especially compared to the previous experimental version of this tweak) which batches the lights to shut off in cycles rather than all at once.
 - Fun new (configurable) sound effect!